 Strategy.
 For these offenses, a sentence of 364 days or less (either as part of a judgment or condition of probation) will prevent the offense from becoming an aggravated felony.
 Conviction of three counts of theft, with a 364-day sentence for each to run consecutively, for example, would not result in any aggravated felony conviction, because each count is assessed separately to determine whether it carries a one-year sentence imposed.
-It is necessary to obtain imposition of sentence suspended, because a state prison sentence, with execution suspended, counts as a sentence for most immigration purposes, including deportability.
-By waiving past credits and future credits, counsel can obtain an official sentence of 364 days (and avoid an aggravated felony) even though the defendant actually serves all the presentence time and the full 364 days ordered as a condition of probation, which is equivalent to the same number of actual days in custody he or she would serve on a sentence of two years plus 1.5 times the actual presentence time served.
-Similarly, on a probation violation, it is sometimes possible for the defendant to waive past credits and receive a new sentence that, added to the former sentence, falls short of a total of one year or more and thus avoid an aggravated felony sentence.
+It is necessary to avoid a state prison sentence, even if execution of that sentence is suspended, since it would nonetheless be considered a sentence imposed for immigration purposes.
+Counsel may be able to negotiate an official sentence of 364 days (and avoid an aggravated felony) by waiving past and future credits.
+Such a waiver results in the defendant spending an amount of time in custody that is equivalent to the amount of time he or she would serve on a two-year sentence if custody credits were awarded; more, if before the 364-day sentence is imposed, extra time is served and credits for that time are also waived.
+Similarly, on a probation violation, it is sometimes possible for the defendant to waive past credits and receive a new sentence that, added to the former sentence, falls short of a total of one year or more, thus avoiding an aggravated felony sentence.